 and calculating the Gaussian integral (\ref{1.1}) over the fluctuations $\eta$, we arrive at

 where the functional dependence of $\psi$ on $\rho$ is determined by eq. (\ref{1.3}), $\beta=1/k_{B}T$ and the following notation

 is introduced.
+Symbol $tr(..)$ denotes the trace of operator.
 We would like to note that $1/\beta$ plays the role of the Planck's constant $\hbar$ in quantum field theory~\cite{weinberg1995quantum_2}.
 The occurrence of the multiplayer $1/\beta=k_{B}T$ in the second term on the right-hand side of equation (\ref{1.4}) reflects the fact that this term describes the contribution of thermal fluctuations of the electrostatic potential near its mean value, $\varphi$.
 Note that in the present work we hold only the first-order terms on $1/\beta$.

 Using eqs. (\ref{1.2}) and (\ref{1.4}), we can get

 where

 Taking into account eq. (\ref{1.3}) as it follows from eq. (\ref{1.10}), we obtain